 Two-factor authentication adds a second layer of security to your UWA account.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.
-Passwords alone no longer provide adequate protection.
-Get started now by activating Duo!

 How does it work?

-1. Enter your username and password as usual
+1. Enter your university email and password

-3. Securely logged in
+3. You are securely logged in

 Authentication Options

-• Push Notification (RECOMMENDED) – With the DUO Mobile app, you can receive a DUO notification on your phone.
+• Push Notification (RECOMMENDED) – With the Duo Mobile App, you can receive a Duo notification on your phone.
 Open the notification, and you will see two options: a green checkmark and a red X. If you are signing into your account, tap the green checkmark to log in.
 If you are not signing into your account, tap the red X to deny the login, and change your password immediately.

 Why do I need this?